Workday/canvas-kit/modules/react/tokens/README.md

 Depth is the relative distance between surfaces in the z-axis.
 It provides delineation, focus, and priority with shadows and layering.
-There are seven depth levels, `none`, `1`, `2`, `3`, `4`, `5` and `6`.
-All levels only apply box-shadow styles.
+There are seven depth levels, `none`, `1`, `2`, `3`, `4`, `5` and `6`. `none` is a special value to remove depth styles.
+All other levels only apply box-shadow styles.

 ### Usage